Advanced Private Eye Examinations

 This incredible detail allows us to spot tiny details of the eye and help to spot very early signs of potential eye health conditions that would be outside the range of a normal visual examination or retinal photograph.
 Even if you have no concerns at present, having a scan of a healthy eye is a valuable investment for the future as it allows us to identify small changes at future appointments.

-More details are available on our 3D Retinal Scan page, or ask the staff for more details when you are booking or attend for your appointment.
+More details are available on our Retinal Scans page, or ask the staff for more details when you are booking or attend for your appointment.
 The scan is carried out during the appointment and your optometrist will analyse the results and show you the images.

 Our Advanced Eye Examination fees reflect the extra time that we allow for the appointments and the greater Experience, Knowledge and Equipment we use.
 See our private fees page for more details.